kikidebruijne/j21-project/resume.md

 7. **The Cost of Attendance For the Top 5 Universities With the Highest Increases in 2021-22 and 2022-23.**
     - What the costs of attendance for the school years 2021-22 and 2022-23 for these universities are.
 For the year 2021-22, how much percent does the costs of attendance cover the median annual household income of that year?

-### Analysis 1: Percent Change For The Costs of Attendance (Off-Campus) by University (Tuition Fees and Living Expenses), for Both Out-state and In-state students.
+### Analysis 1: Percentage Change For Off-Campus Costs of Attendance by University (Tuition Fees and Living Expenses), for Both Out-of-state and In-state students.

 _Question: Compute the percentage change in the costs of attendance for off-campus, in-state, and off-campus, out-of-state students at all universities between the academic years 2013-14 and 2022-23._